resv/MINDTIPPER/README.md

 <!------------------------------------------------------------------------------------------------------------------------->
 <h1 align="center" id="unfinished">Summation</h1>
 I've gained so much knowledge within these past 3 months.
-Considering I did not have any formal training/education on Java, I was certain I would fail or fall terribly behind within the first month but making it to the last month in itself was a personal accomplishment.
-Realistically, I knew I wasn't going to be able to receive a high score or even receive a passing score but I no longer was concerned about my case study grade on the final week of the program during developing this case study.
+Considering I did not have any prior formal training/education on Java, I was certain I would fail or fall terribly behind within the first month but making it to the last month in itself was a personal accomplishment.
+Realistically, I knew I wasn't going to be able to receive a high score or even receive a passing score but I no longer was concerned about my case study grade during the last few days of developing this case study.

 <br>
 <br>

-Toward the end of the program, I was more focused on being able to learn, understand and implement real world enterprise MVC skills.
-I certainly am disappointed at myself and am sure I've disappointed others for not being able to deliver a final working product.
-I am aware of my weaknesses and where I need improvement.
-I will continue to practice MVC so that one day I will feel competent enough to secure a professional occupation as a "Java Developer".
+I've realized, I was more focused on being able to learn, understand and implement real world enterprise MVC skills.
+Of course I am disappointed at myself and disappointed others for not being able to deliver a working product.
+I will use this failure as a reflection of my weaknesses and where I need improvement.
+I will continue to practice MVC so that one day I will feel competent enough to secure a professional position as a "Java Developer".

 I'd like to thank [Platform PerScholas](https://www.platformbyps.org/) for the opportunity to learn Java Developement.
 - Special thanks to :